 Know Your Rights

 Make an effort to know your rights before approaching a lender.
 Creditors and debt collectors are expected to adhere to specific rules regarding fair debt collection practices.
-When you receive debt letters or calls from creditors, you should make an appointment with the aim to resolve the matter amicably.
+When you receive debt letters or calls from creditors, you should make an appointment with the aim of resolving the matter amicably.
 It is also vital to initiate contact before the lender calls you.

 The settlement agreement protects you if the lender decides to renege on the agreed terms.
 A verbal agreement does not provide a legal basis for contesting any change in direction.
 In some cases, it may be better to enlist the help a lawyer.
 However, this option translates to additional costs, thus undermining the purpose of negotiating your outstanding debt.